 You’ll also see compost marketed as organic.
 This is a misnomer, as all compost is made from organic material.
 Legally, the term organic can be applied to foods, but not to compost.

-For a complete guide, as well as the best compost options for the organic and ethical gardener, see Organic compost: Black Gold or Commercial Hype?
+For more details and the best compost options for ethical and organic gardening, check out Organic compost: Black Gold or Commercial Hype?

 Ericaceous Compost

-It is possible to make Ericaceous Compost at home, but it is hard to do so without using some peat.
-Fortunately, according to the RHS, commercial peat-free Ericaceous Compost is improving and is becoming a viable alternative to peat-based Ericaceous Compost.
+While it’s possible to make ericaceous compost at home, it can be challenging to achieve the right acidity without using some peat.
+Fortunately, the RHS notes that commercial peat-free ericaceous compost has improved significantly in recent years and is now a viable alternative to traditional peat-based versions.

 Cacti and Succulent plant compost